clement-daubrenet/octopus/README.md

 ![Alt text](/docs/step0.png?raw=true "Search Bar")

-Then, "generate" will generate a word cloud for you (if the word is bigger, it appears more often):
+Then, "generate" will generate a word cloud for you (the bigger the word, the more often it appears):

 ![Alt text](/docs/step4.png?raw=true "Word Cloud")